LinHeMa/blog/README.md

-# blog
+# Blog
-this it the study blog on Github by LinHeMa.
+this is the study blog on Github by LinHeMa.
 Writing something both computer and human can read.

 ## Content